 The depositary will pay cash dividends on the ADSs only to the extent that we decide to distribute dividends on our ordinary shares or other deposited securities, and we do not have any present plan to pay any cash dividends in the foreseeable future other than the preference dividends to be paid to holders of our preferred shares.
 See "Dividend Policy."
 To the extent that there is a distribution, the depositary of our ADSs has agreed to pay to you the cash dividends or other distributions it or the custodian receives on our ordinary shares or other deposited securities after deducting its fees and expenses.
 You will receive these distributions in proportion to the number of Class A ordinary shares your ADSs represent.
-However, the depositary may, at its discretion, decide that it is inequitable or impractical to make a distribution available to any holders of ADSs.
-For example, the depositary may determine that it is not practicable to distribute certain property through the mail, or that the value of certain distributions may be less than the cost of mailing them.
+However, the depositary may, at its discretion, decide that it is inequitable or impractical to make a distribution available to distribute certain property through the mail, or that the value of certain distributions may be less than the cost of mailing them.
 In these cases, the depositary may decide not to distribute such property to you.